 Neil Taft has written four books: Caring Grandparents, Good to Great Grandparenting, Grandparents’ Rights, and No Greater Loss.
 Each focuses on practical strategies for building intentional, lasting connections across generations.

-Neil Taft’s philosophy centers on intentional connection – the belief that strong grandparent-grandchild relationships don’t happen by accident.
+Neil Taft’s philosophy centers on intentional connection – the belief that strong grandparent-grandchild relationships do not happen by accident.
 His five core principles are: intention beats perfection, connection requires curiosity, legacy is built daily, boundaries protect relationships, and technology is a tool not a threat.

 Neil speaks on modern grandparenting strategies, intergenerational leadership, legacy-building, values transmission, youth advocacy, and navigating family estrangement.
-He delivers keynotes, workshops, and consulting for organizations and family advocacy groups.
+He delivers keynotes, workshops, and consulting for organizations, family advocacy groups, and faith-based communities.

 You can connect with Neil through his contact page at neiltaft.com/connect-with-neil/ to book a speaking engagement, request consulting, or simply reach out.

-Whether you’re looking for practical grandparenting strategies, booking a speaker for your event, or simply want to learn more about my work, I’d love to hear from you.
+Whether you are looking for practical grandparenting strategies, booking a speaker for your event, or simply want to learn more about Neil’s work, he would love to hear from you.